When did running get so complicated?

 Intermix fast running with slower running, and vary the pace and distance of each interval.
 It could be as flexible as randomly picking a street corner, tree, car, or lamp post to sprint to, or run at a tempo pace for three minutes, followed by an easy pace for four minutes, and a sprint for one minute, and so on.
 There are no rules, other than to have variety in your paces and distances.

-- Unstructured: 5-mile run with the final 4 miles consisting of Fartlek intervals.
-This is probably the most approachable workout here (other than an easy run), since you have the freedom to do as you please.
+- Unstructured: 5-mile run with the final 4 miles consisting of 4-6 Fartlek intervals.
+This is probably the most approachable workout in this entire post (other than an easy run), since you have the freedom to do as you please.

 - Structured: 1-mile warmup + 3 miles, including four to six 5-minute surges each followed by a 2- to 3-minute period of easy running + 1-mile cooldown.
 If you need a little more structure to stay on track, this will still allow for flexibly and play, but is defined by set intervals.